sawrona/Portfolio/Excel/Agent Scorecard/README.md

 **Features**

-- Monthly Payment Tracking: Captures the number of payments processed by each agent, including total amounts and successful peer-to-peer (P2P) transactions.
+- Monthly Payment Tracking: Captures the number of payments processed by each agent, including total amounts and successful Promise to Pays.

 - New Payment Plans: Displays the number of newly initiated payment plans for each agent.